Faazil/100-days-of-devops/tasks/week-07/day-43.md

 ## Task Overview

 The Nautilus DevOps team is planning to host an application on a nginx-based container.
 There are number of tickets already been created for similar tasks.
-One of the tickets has been assigned to set up a nginx container on Application Server 2 in Stratos Datacenter.
+One of the tickets has been assigned to set up a nginx container on Application Server 2 within the Stratos DC.
 Please perform the task as per details mentioned below:

 - Pull `nginx:stable` docker image on Application Server 2.